rohitsm/rohitsm.github.io/about.md

 Prior to Rakuten, I was a student at Nanyang Technological University from where I received my bachelor's degree in computer science.
 Before that I was a student at Temasek Polytechnic from where I graduated with a diploma in electronics with merit.

-On the web, I tend to use `rohitsm` as my handle of choice, whenever and wherever it is available.
-I occasionally blog when I can't fit things into 140 or so characters.
-Outside of work, whenever I code, I occasionally share them on Github.
+I occasionally blog when I can't fit things into 140 or so characters on [Twitter](https://twitter.com/rohitsm).
+Outside of work, whenever I code, I occasionally share them on [Github](https://github.com/rohitsm).